 As with any hearing aid, Bluetooth-compatible devices have some benefits and downsides.
 One benefit is that using Bluetooth technology allows you to obtain a better sound quality when using your hearing aids with your favorite electronic devices.
 Think of them as a wireless pair of headphones: they are convenient and cordless for high-quality sound.
 Making phone calls, using a tablet or computer and even watching TV at home can be an enjoyable experience for the tech-savvy user.
-Bluetooth can also eliminate the annoyances of technology use with traditional hearing aids, such as feedback and static noise interference.
+Bluetooth can also eliminate the annoyances of technology use with traditional hearing aids, such as feedback and static.

 What are the Disadvantages?

-Bluetooth-compatible hearing aids do require some simple set up steps before they can work with electronic devices, so you may require some help from your hearing healthcare professional or technology-savvy child.
+Bluetooth-compatible hearing aids do require some simple set up steps before they can work with electronic devices, so you may require some help from your Audiologist or technology-savvy child.
 Some may also require the hearing aid wearer to use a small transmitter accessory.
 The transmitter converts the Bluetooth signal from the electronic device or mobile phone to a wireless signal that is understood by the hearing aid.
 Being out of range of the transmitter means that the Bluetooth signal will not reach the hearing aids.